yusufyusie/yusufyusie.github.io/README.md

 - Project from [Microverse](https://www.microverse.org/) html & css module.
 - Thanks to the Microverse team for the great curriculum.
-- Thanks to the Code Reviewer(s) for the insightful feedbacks.
+- Thanks to the Code Reviewer(s) for the insightful feedback.
 - A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
 - Hat tip to anyone whose code was used.